Drug and alcohol addiction relapse triggers run gamut

 If you recognize triggers that maybe your loved one doesn’t realize, like a complacency about their recovery program, you may be able to gently point them out.
 This is a tough position to be in because it is easy to make someone defensive when talking about their addiction.
 If your loved one is being overly confident about their recovery, they may not take your suggestions very well.
 Sometimes the best thing you can do is contact an objective party to deliver your messages.

-When you need help understanding or supporting a loved one struggling with addiction recovery, you can contact JourneyPure Emerald Coast.
+When you need help understanding or supporting a loved one struggling with drug and alcohol addiction recovery, you can contact JourneyPure Emerald Coast.
 We’ll answer your questions and give you some suggestions for your specific situation.
 The road to recovery is a difficult one, but you don’t need to travel it alone.

 Get Help With Relapse Prevention